Deep learning threats demand deep learning solutions.

 Researchers have long pondered the ever-proliferating amount of information with which we are bombarded and how we can most efficiently manage, store, understand, and utilize it.

 Every day, every hour, every second, individuals, companies, and governments generate and share vast quantities of facts, opinions, figures, and statistics.
 And the volume is expanding exponentially.
-Data–big and small, structured and unstructured–is inescapable and essentials.
+Data–big and small, structured and unstructured–is inescapable and essential.

 And it’s under siege.